Decay of covariances, uniqueness of ergodic component and scaling limit for a class of \nabla\phi systems with non-convex potential: Decay of Covariances

+To show this, note first that the inequality is true with equal sign for all $x,y\in\od, i,j\in I,x\neq y$, due to the independence of the gradient vectors.
+For the case with $x=y\in\od,i,j\in I,$ the left-hand side of (\ref{65}) becomes in view of Lemma \ref{tildemuaa}

+so the inequality holds.
+Note now that Lemma~3.1 from \cite{JD} can be adapted to the case with pairwise positive quadrant dependent random variables.
+The reason for this is that the main ingredient used in Lemma 3.1, Rosenthal's inequality, holds for the case with pairwise positive quadrant dependent random variables (see, for example, Corollary 1 from \cite{ros} for a statement of Rosenthal's theorem in this case).
+Given (\ref{alt1}), the rest of the argument from Lemma 3.1 can be easily adapted to our case; therefore, there exists $c>0$ such that

-where the first inequality is an application of Lemma~3.1 in \cite{JD}, and for the second inequality we used (\ref{newvga}).
-Note that, due to the fact that the random walk representation holds, Theorem~6.2 in \cite{DD} can be adapted to the case of the infinite even lattice with strictly convex potential; thus, a decay of covariance statement, similar to the one in Theorem \ref{cov}, holds for the even setting.
+where the first inequality is an application of the adaptation of Lemma~3.1 in \cite{JD}, and for the second inequality we used (\ref{newvga}).
+Note that, due to the fact that the random walk representation holds, Theorem~6.2 from \cite{DD} can be adapted to the case of the infinite even lattice with strictly convex potential; thus, a decay of covariance statement, similar to the one in Theorem \ref{cov}, holds for the even setting.
 In view of Lemma~\ref{muodd}, there exists $c''>0$ such that

 where $\hat{F}=\ey_{\mu_u}[F(\eta)|{\cal F}_\bed]$ and $\hat{G}=\ey_{\mu_u}[G(\eta)|{\cal F}_\bed]$.
 We need to estimate now $\partial_{b_\even}\hat{F}$ and $\partial_{b_\even}\hat{G}$.
 But

 from which, by using also (\ref{betob})